PDXpert PLM Software

 Necessary.
 Define the part's physical characteristics, interfaces, performance, environmental compliance, endurance or any other attributes that are needed to fulfill its function in your application.

 Sufficient.
 Don't over-specify the part.
 A minimum set of requirements provides flexibility and lower cost.
-For example, although all manufacturers may specify their part's weight, you should simply ignore it when weight isn't relevant to your application.
+For example, although manufacturers may specify their part's weight, you should simply ignore it when weight isn't relevant to your application.

 Some "requirements" may be undocumented or implied based on accepted industry practices.
-Requirements must be revised and expanded when these assumptions fail; or to reflect a new application of an existing part; or when you discover unexpected uses for an existing product.
+Requirements must be expanded when these assumptions fail; or to reflect a new application of an existing part; or when you discover unexpected uses for an existing product.